Much like a good old diet that you have failed at time after time, you finally have a breakthrough.

 How to bring out the best in people and contribute to the world to create an abundant life for as many people as possible.

 Competitiveness also came from low self-esteem.

-Because I wasn’t truly confident with myself, I had felt that I had to prove how great I was.
+Because I wasn’t truly confident in myself, I felt that I had to prove how great I was.

 But now I know we’re on the same journey.
-Each carrying own demon to deal with.
+Each carries their own demon to deal with.

-As much as my personal development journey has changed me as a person to strive for a better life each day, I also recognise good feelings I create when interacting with others, therefore, making a positive impact on people around me.
+As much as my personal development journey has changed me as a person to strive for a better life each day, I also recognise the good feelings I create when interacting with others, therefore making a positive impact on people around me.

 That includes, of course, spreading good messages through my blog.

 What’s more amazing about it is that there is no end.

 We keep going, stretching and reaching higher and higher.